Karimi-Hossein-1998/modelling-framework/Modelling/docs/mathematical_foundations.md

 # Mathematical Foundations

-This document establishes the mathematical notation and conventions used throughout the MyLib documentation.
+This document establishes the mathematical notation and conventions used throughout the Mathematical Modeling Toolkit documentation.
 All modules follow these conventions for consistency.

 ## Notation Conventions